pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

-not microservices._ If you replaced "each team publishes a library with a stable API to something like [Artifactory][23]" instead of "each team runs and monitors _n_ services," you get many of the same team structure benefits of microservices with a lot less of the technical hassle.
+not microservices._ If you replaced "each team publishes a library with a stable API to something like [Artifactory][23]" instead of "each team runs and monitors _n_ services," you get many of the same team structure benefits of microservices with a lot less of the technical hassle or staffing needs.
 It looks similar to what's written about [here: "The Modular Monolith"][24].

 I listed an _all-time favorite blog post_, here is _one of my all-time favorite talks:_ [Boundaries][25], by Gary Bernhardt.
 There's a _lot_ here about